(866) 615-9507

 If you’re managing an employee benefit plan in Pennsylvania, it’s crucial to understand your ERISA bonding requirements and ensure you have adequate coverage.
 Regular reviews of your bond amount, especially as your plan assets grow, can help you stay compliant and protected.

-While ERISA bonds are a legal requirement, they’re also a valuable tool in maintaining the integrity and security of your employee benefit plans.
+While ERISA bonds are a legal requirement, they’re also valuable in maintaining the integrity and security of your employee benefit plans.
 If you have questions about ERISA bonds or need assistance with any aspect of employee benefit plan management, don’t hesitate to seek professional legal advice.

 We’ve fought the big insurance companies.